JUNE 20, 2022

 London-based Kyriacou is President of Paramount Australia, Canada, Israel, and UK.
 She joined Paramount in 2020, starting another chapter in a career that’s focused on the international expansion and digital evolution of entertainment networks.

-The latest expansion effort that she’s been a part of is this month’s launch of Paramount+ in the UK.
+The latest expansion effort that she’s been a part of is the June launch of Paramount+ in the UK.
 “It's a competitive market, but it's a market where we think there's a lot of potential for Paramount+,” Kyriacou says.
 “It's a country that has strong production capabilities and a lot of respect for what our writers and our actors and all of our talent can do around the world.”

 Kyriacou spoke to the Newsroom about how her previous professional experiences shaped her perspective and Paramount Global’s “global plus local” approach to building out a content library for its streaming services in each region.